Application Guidelines (FAQs)

 If you accept the Fellowship, you will be agreeing to the following:

-1. Participation in the Idaho Deep Wilderness Trek, July 15- August 3, 2016 and the Synergy white water rafting trip in September 2017
+1. Participation in the Idaho Deep Wilderness Trek, July 13- August 3, 2016 and the Synergy white water rafting trip in September 2017 [dates may vary slightly]

 2. Meeting all deadlines including revising your social venture plan, meeting with your mentor, quarterly reporting, updating your Wild Gift Fellow profile, etc.